Cambridge GCE A-Level

 3. What do the terms AS and A2 or A Level mean?

-4. How does A Level help me to get College/University admission?
+4. How does A Level help me in getting College/University admission?

 Previously, merit was determined by marks obtained in Board examinations.
 However, an increasing number of institutions in Nepal and around the world are conducting their own scholastic assessments and, increasingly, admission is getting related to students’ performance in such tests plus their A-Level grades.